martinkooij/MMM-AfterShip/README.md

 			<td>You can set the (maximum)width of your module on the screen in pixels.
 				<br><b>Possible values:</b> <code>string</code>
 				<br><b>Default value:</b> <code>"450px"</code>
-				<br><b>Note:</b> The module will automatically slightly change the way the parcel list looks when the space is narrower than 400px,
+				<br><b>Note:</b> The module will automatically change the way the parcel list looks when the space is narrower than 400px,
 				to make it more attractive in a narrow space.
-If you don't like the automatic behavior you can set <code>forceNarrow: true</code>, which (aptly) forces the layout to be a "narrow layout type" even when you have a wide space for the module.
+If you don't like this automatic behavior you can set <code>forceNarrow: true</code>, which (aptly) forces the layout to be a "narrow layout type" even when you have a wide space for the module.
 The reverse can be done by <code>forceWide: true</code>.
 			</td>
 		</tr>